actions-marketplace-validations/Weibye_action-internal-link-consistency/README.md

 ### How it works
 1. Looks for files recursively within `source` and collects data about the files (source data).
 2. Looks through the documents defined in `targets` and collects data about the links within them (target data).
-3. Cross references source and target data to ensure they agree on the same data.
+3. Cross references source and target data
-4. The action will fail if there are any inconsistencies found.
+4. If there are files within `source` that are not found within _all_ `targets`, the action will fail.
-If the action fails, the action tries to output helpful messages to guide the user to exactly what needs to be addressed.
+If the action fails, it tries to output helpful messages to guide the user to exactly what needs to be addressed.

 ### Features
 - Can look for specific file-types, or all files within folders.